 Actual v Target Water Consumption for Site Activities

-Wynne Construction was appointed by Anglesey County Council to build the new area school Ysgol Rhyd Y Llan, in the village of Llanfaethlu.
-The £4.5m replaces t... ...
+Wynne Construction was appointed by Denbighshire County Council to design and build the new school for Ysgol Carreg Emlyn, which is currently located on two si... ...